+9. Best Seedling - Large purple rosette and Exhibition Certificate.

+The Best Seedling of Show automatically receives an Exhibition Certificate (E.C.).
+At the end of judging the show, the judges will view the seedlings and deliver their E.C. ballots to the show chair.

+(1) An E.C. is awarded to any seedling that receives a total of five or more votes cast by the judges of this show and by any visiting certified judges.

+(2) An E.C. will be awarded to any seedling that receives a cumulative total of at least five votes from all other AIS sanctioned shows in this current calendar year.

+(3) The count of E.C. votes from all sanctioned shows will be completed by the AIS exhibition reports chair.

+(4) An iris can win only one E.C. in each show but can win multiple E.C.s when entered in multiple shows.

-- 9. Best Seedling Large purple rosette and Exhibition Certificate.
-An Exhibition Certificate will also be awarded to any seedling receiving five or more votes from fully accredited AIS judges attending the show.
-(Ballots and envelopes are available at the Seedling Division.
-Judges will please seal ballots and give to the show chair.) - 10.
-A Section Medal Certificate for most first-place ribbons in a section may be awarded in each section where there are at least three exhibitors and at least five cultivars in the section. - 11.
-A Best Specimen of Section Rosette may be awarded in each section where there are at least three exhibitors and at least five cultivars in the section. - 12.
-Educational Exhibit may receive the Bronze Medal and Certificate for outstanding educational exhibit. - 13.
-Commercial Exhibit may receive the Bronze Medal and Certificate for outstanding commercial exhibit. - 14.
-Artistic (Design):
+10. A Section Medal Certificate for most first-place ribbons in a section may be awarded in each section where there are at least three exhibitors and at least five cultivars in the section.

+11. A Best Specimen of Section Rosette may be awarded in each section where there are at least three exhibitors and at least five cultivars in the section.

+12. Educational Exhibits may receive the Bronze Medal and Certificate for outstanding educational exhibit.

+13. Commercial Exhibits may receive the Bronze Medal and Certificate for outstanding commercial exhibit.

+14. Artistic (Design):

 Best Design of Show (adult): Large purple rosette and certificate.
 Artistic Sweepstakes (adult): Large purple rosette and certificate.
 Best Design of Show (youth): Small purple rosette and certificate.
 Artistic Sweepstakes (youth): Small purple rosette and certificate.

+In-Peron Show Schedule template- p 12